-SATUCI offers substance abuse treatment services for adolescents and adults on an outpatient basis.
+SATUCI offers substance use and problem gambling treatment services for adolescents and adults on an outpatient basis.
 Please note that pregnant women receive preferential treatment.

 Before treatment begins, an evaluation is conducted and information from the evaluation is used to determine the best treatment plan for each individual.

 Services are provided by licensed professional and certified addiction counselors and support staff who are dedicated to treating every individual with respect and dignity.
 Most counselors are dually trained to treat both mental health and substance related conditions.

 The terms used to describe “substance-related” conditions change over time.
 Society tends to think in terms of people using or misusing substances.
-Some individuals move into substance abuse and others develop substance dependence.
+Some individuals move into substance misuse and others develop substance dependence.
 Most of the services SATUCI provides for substance use and misuse are prevention services instead of treatment services.
 If you are interested in treatment services, please read on: